Charles-Brammer-Williams/academic-website/content/authors/admin/_index.md

 title: Charles Brammer Williams
 ---

-I'm a Senior Psychology major at Mississippi State and I'm minoring in Statistics and Cognitive Science.
-This website is partly to blog  in a fun and unique way about academic topics, but I've also made it to show off some of the skills I've accrued to anyone that's interested.
+I'm a recent graduate from Mississippi State with a Psychology degree and two minors in Statistics and Cognitive Science.
+This website has been made in R using the "Blogdown" package as developed by [Yihui Xie](https://yihui.org/).
+I've made this partly to talk about academic topics in a fun and unique way, but I've primarily made it to show off some of the skills I've accrued to anyone that's interested.